 Procedure for a primary listing

 To trade on a US exchange, a security must be both:

 Accepted for listing on an exchange.

-A company can also make a public offering in the US without listing on an exchange.
+A company can also make a public offering in the US without listing its securities on an exchange.
 However, without a listing, companies may not benefit fully from the advantages of being a US public company.

 Public securities offerings are accomplished using a registration statement (section 5, Securities Act), which is filed with, and declared effective by, the SEC.
 A registration statement contains two parts:

 The continuing public reporting requirements of the Exchange Act.